 (2) If a receipted ticket linked to a player’s card number is used to generate a repeat selection under subrule (1), that ticket does not continue to be linked to the number unless the subscriber’s player’s card is presented as well.

-(3) This rule does not apply to a syndicate share receipted ticket, a syndicate master ticket or to any super 66 game entered in conjunction with powerball.
+(3) This rule does not apply to a syndicate share receipted ticket or a syndicate master ticket.

 [Rule 8A inserted in Gazette 6 Jun 2008 p.
-2233.]
+2233; amended in Gazette 15 May 2009 p.
+1634-5.]

 8B.
 Favourite numbers